 The Sony HT-X8500 soundbar is a 2.1 setup.
 Just like the Sony HT-S200F, it has a subwoofer integrated into it, but it's similarly unable to reproduce a thumpy low bass.
 However, what makes this bar stand out is that it supports Atmos and DTS content, which is fairly uncommon in 2.1 channel setups.
 Other than that, it's an otherwise pretty ordinary-performing soundbar overall and doesn't stand out amongst its competitors, especially when compared to other 2.1 setups like the Yamaha YAS-408 or the Samsung HW-T550.
 Check out our recommendations for the best Dolby Atmos soundbars, the best soundbars with subwoofer, and the best soundbars under $200.

-The Sonos Beam and the Sony HT-X8500 are soundbars with different strengths.
-The Sonos is a 3.0 setup that's better built, has a discrete center channel that performs better than the Sony's phantom center, and it has a better stereo soundstage.
+The Sonos Beam is a better soundbar than the Sony HT-X8500.
+The Sonos is a 3.0 setup that's better built, has a discrete center channel that performs better than the Sony's phantom center, and has a better stereo soundstage.
 You can also stream music to it using Wi-Fi or Apple AirPlay.
-Conversely, even though the Sony's height channel performance is sub-par, it supports Atmos, which is rare for a 2.1 setup.
+However, even though the Sony's height channel performance is sub-par, it supports Atmos, which is rare for a 2.1 setup.
 The Sony also has EQ presets, and it has an HDMI Out as well as a Full HDMI In port, which is nice.

 The Sony HT-X8500 is a slightly better soundbar than the Bose Solo 5.
 While both soundbars have similarly balanced stereo frequency responses and soundstages, the Sony supports Atmos, which is a little surprising for a 2.1 setup.
 It also has EQ presets, one HDMI ARC and one Full HDMI In port, and its Optical Audio In supports both DTS and Dolby Digital too.
 However, the Bose is much smaller, which is great if you don't have a lot of room, and it's slightly better built.